TrudeEH/web/content/notes/ready/how_to_computer/index.md

 A PNP transistor receives energy through the `emitter` pin, and then divides it to the remaining pins.

 ![image4](image4.png)

 ## Basic Logic

 A logic gate is a device that performs one boolean operation: Two binary inputs produce a single binary output.
-These building blocks are the foundations of modern computing.
+These building blocks are the foundation of modern computing.
 Each gate has its own truth table, which defines every possible input and output variations.

 ### NAND